Liverpool fans and families on half-term getaways suffer long queues at Dover

 Thousands of fans descended on the Kent port on Friday morning to board cross-Channel ferries en route to Paris.

-Liverpool FC supporters travelling to the Champions League final and families embarking on half-term getaways face long queues at the Port of Dover.
+Liverpool FC supporters travelling to the Champions League final and families embarking on half-term getaways face long queues at the Port of Dover and UK airports.

+Airline passengers were also stuck in lengthy queues at airports such as Gatwick, Manchester, Stansted and Bristol

-Liam Devlin, who was among those queuing in the port, wrote on Twitter: “Absolute chaos at the Port of Dover.
+Liam Devlin, who was among the Liverpool supporters waiting in Dover, wrote on Twitter: “Absolute chaos at the Port of Dover.

 “Taking around three hours to get through to the gates to even board any ferry, double the amount of time they advise.